streamobs.observed module#

 >>> out = injector.complete_data(df, bands=['r', 'g'], stream_config=cfg)

-Apply the survey selection to determine detection flags for stars.
+Apply the survey selection to determine detection flags.

 Parameters: